 The proper way to add them is to have a theme with built-in support for responsive images applied to your web store.
-Shopify themes, like their default "Debut", already use them by default for some time.
+Shopify themes, like the default "Debut", already employ this technique.

 If you have a custom theme and want to check whether it supports responsive images, follow this guide.

 Checking for responsive images using Google Chrome